Key Person insurance is an important part of your Business Protection cover.

 - Any hobbies or pastimes that are considered to have a risky element– g.
 Cave Diving, Motorcycle racing

-Broadstone takes a whole of market approach to ensure that we find an insurer that meets your needs, provides a solid level of protection, at an appropriate price with an excellent record for settling claims.
-We will also ensure that you fully understand the tax treatment and implications of any policy you place.
+Broadstone takes a whole of market approach to ensure that we find an insurer that meets your needs.
+Provides a solid level of protection, at an appropriate price and with an excellent record for settling claims.
+We will also ensure that you fully understand the tax treatment and implications of any policy you put in place.

 Our team of experts has extensive knowledge of Key Person insurance, as well as experience in the consultancy process to provide the right insurance, covering the right people.

 Broadstone will guide you through the full process from identifying who is key to your business.
 And selecting an appropriate provider, to navigating the underwriting process.
 We can advise on the optimal level of cover for your business and explore the market to find the best available rates.